mosbth/Anax-MVC/README.md

 Anax-base
 =========

-A boilerplate for smaller websites or webbapplications using PHP.
+A webbtemplate / boilerplate for smaller websites and webbapplications using PHP.

 Built by Mikael Roos.